deacona/dog-project/README.md

 ## Instructions <a name="instructions"></a>

-This project requires Python 3 and the libraries found in the [requirements.txt](requirements/requirements.txt) and [requirements-app.txt](requirements/requirements-app.txt) files.
+This project requires Python 3 and the libraries found in the [requirements.txt](requirements.txt).

 There are various ways to install and run the machine learning pipeline - Mac or Linux or Windows, local or AWS, CPU or GPU supported.
 For detailed instructions please see https://github.com/udacity/dog-project.
 After installation configure the following in your environment/session...